Sarah Cotton, mother of two slain B.C. girls, testifies at ex-partner's trial

 She sent him two emails asking about the electricity, but he didn't reply, and she also asked Berry's mother to suggest to him that he stay with his sister.

-Through tears, Cotton recalled the last time she saw the girls alive, when she returned to Berry's home a day after dropping them off to deliver a beloved stuffed toy of Chloe's.
-The little girl was wearing a pink dragon costume, and both girls asked when they could come back to her house, she said.
+Cotton wept as she recalled the last time she saw the girls alive, when she returned to Berry's home a day later to deliver a beloved stuffed toy of Chloe's.
+The little girl was wearing a pink dragon costume, she remembered.

-She replied that it was supposed to be three days but she was hoping she could get them back sooner.
+Both girls asked when they could come back to her house and she replied that it was supposed to be three days but she was hoping for sooner, she said.

 "I told them that I loved them," she said, sobbing.